Bright, sharp and tart lemon curd sits between a crumbly oreo crust and a smooth dark chocolate ganache. The unlikely duo you didn’t know you needed.

 Melt the butter and combine with the cookie crumbs.
 Press it into the bottom of the parchment lined pan, it doesn’t need to go up the sides, just the bottom.
 Use a measuring cup to tightly pack the crumbs into one layer.

-Once the crust has baked for ten minutes, pour the lemon curd over it and return to the oven for about 10 minutes, until it has set (jiggle the pan to test it).
+Once the crust has baked for ten minutes, pour the lemon curd over it and return to the oven for about 15-20 minutes, until it has set (jiggle the pan to test it it should only wobble in the center).

 Let the curd cool at room temperature then in the fridge overnight.